 Only with your help, can we save them, and give them a new start in their forever home in South Africa.

-In co-operation with the owners of the Ukuthanda Lodge in South Africa, Ubuntu agreed to create a safe haven, a wildlife sanctuary, for these animals on 500 hectares of prime indigenous land, in the beautiful North West Province of South Africa.
+Ubuntu agreed to create a safe haven, a wildlife sanctuary, for these animals on 500 hectares of prime indigenous land, in the beautiful North West Province of South Africa.

 As Argentina is currently heading for, what might be their worst economic crisis since 2001, it is now more urgent than ever before, to rescue and relocate the Argentinean big cats and get them to the safety of their forever home at Ubuntu Wildlife Sanctuary in South Africa.